 I won’t teach you how to be a beekeeper here.
-But I will write how to learn.
+But I will write about how to learn.
 Here are some basics:

 It’s seasonal.
 You start beekeeping in the Spring.
 That’s just the way it is.
 If it’s not Spring and you aren’t ready to start a hive, then just spend from now until Spring learning and preparing.

 Offer help.
 Whatever month it is now, find some beekeepers and offer help.
 Odds are, they’ll need it and have extra bee suits for you to use.
 You will then get more brains to pick about what works in your area.

 Read and watch.
 Get a book.
 Get several books.
 Watch videos.
 Get a mentor or several.
 My neighbor has been invaluable, plus we keep an eye on each others’ hives when we’re gone.
 Join the local club, just about every community has one.
 Be careful with the videos, you’ll want to look for those from your area or at least from a similar climate and altitude.

 I live at about 5,000’ elevation in Western Colorado.
 There are some great videos out there made in the deep south, the UK, all over the world.
 Take them all with a grain of salt.
 All those tips, tricks, and time-of-year recommendations are like tools in your toolkit.
 It’s handy to have them, they just may not be applicable all the time.